WojciechMatuszewski/programming-notes/web/fem-ui-hard-parts.md

   - This node then puts **the _callback_ into the _callback queue_**.
 The **_callback queue_ is a macrotask queue**.

+    - This model also showcases the power of the closure.
+If you think about it, when you assign a function to a given property of the node, you are packaging everything that a given function has to have, in terms of memory, to run successfully.
+Quite fascinating.

   - The **event loop will pick up the function from the _callback queue_** and run it.

 - It takes a lot of work to perform this seemingly simple task.
 All the data and information that has to travel from the JS to C++ through the Web IDL.

+## One-way Data Binding

+Finished Part 4 day 1 00:00